Times and Dates

 now()

 The Time class has several helper methods to instantiate the class.
 The first of these is the now() method that returns a new instance set to the current time.
-You can pass in strings representing the timezone and the locale in the second and parameters, respectively.
+You can pass in strings representing the timezone and locale in the second and third parameters, respectively.
 If no locale or timezone is provided, the application defaults will be used.

 <?php